 CO2Meter through its GasLab software is already testing a range of low-cost PM2.5 sensors as well as laboratory-rated devices to measure this important global air pollutant.
 Stay tuned.

 SenseAir continues to move forward with expanding production capacity for the SE-11 Sunrise sensor.
-In parallel, CO2Meter is supplying an SE-11 Sunrise GasLab development kit for rapid test and hardware software development.
+In parallel, CO2Meter is supplying a SE-11 Sunrise GasLab development kit for rapid test and hardware-software development.

 SenseAir builds a quality product, has a huge amount of automated production, so they will continue to be a force in the CO2 sensor industry.
-We continue to use their sensors for our SAN-10 Personal CO2 Safety Monitor and for our leak detection meters.
+We continue to use their sensors for our SAN-10 Personal CO2 Safety Monitor and Data Logger and for our leak detection meters.

 GSS - Gas-Sensing Solutions

-Our supplier GSS is known for their high-speed, low-power LED CO2 sensors.
+Our supplier GSS is known for its high-speed, low-power LED CO2 sensors.
 However, they mostly use serial UART protocol for communication.
-At the AHR Expo I Saw a clever I2C interface on their COZIR-LP sensor using same parts with small hardware changes to maintain backwards compatibility.
+At the AHR Expo, I Saw a clever I2C interface on their COZIR-LP sensor using the same parts with small hardware changes to maintain backward compatibility.
 The I2C protocol gives you the advantage of putting any number of sensors (CO2, temperature, light, etc.) on the same 2 wires.
 This will expand the number of applications where their sensors can be used.

 I'm always glad to visit the AHR Expo, meet with our suppliers and discover all the new technologies in this industry.
 The range of sensors we have available today and will have in the future will continue to evolve.
 However, the AHR Show reminded me that CO2Meter is on the edge of the curve, and will continue to stay abreast of the latest technologies in 2019 and beyond.